Robust Auger Shell

 Robust Auger Shell, Terebra robusta.
 Shell collected from the beaches of the greater Los Cabos area, Baja California Sur, March 2008.
 Size: 5.7 cm (2.2 inches) x 1.3 cm (0.5 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Robust Auger, Terebra robusta (Hinds, 1844), is a gastropod mollusk that is a member of the Terebridae Family of Augers.
-They are known in Mexico as taladro robusto.
-The shells are solid that can vary between slender and rounded with fifteen to eighteen fairly flat-sided whorls with a small aperture.
-Each whorl has a groove above its center line and the higher whorls are well sculpted with lengthwise ridges that become less pronounced with maturity and in later whorls.
-The exterior of the shell is white to yellowish in color, with chestnut spots that often join to form oblique or wavy, lengthwise lines; the interior is white.
+Description: Robust Auger Shells are solid and have a very high spire.
+Overall, they are narrow and elongate, but some individuals are more slender or broad than others.
+They consist of fifteen to eighteen fairly flat-sided whorls.
+Each whorl has a groove above its center line.
+The whorls are well sculpted with lengthwise ridges that become less pronounced with maturity and in later whorls.
+They have a small, elongate, aperture.
+The columella is recurved and has one fold.
+The exterior of the shell is white to yellowish in color, with chestnut spots that often join to form oblique or wavy axial lines.
+The interior is white.
+They do not have a periostracum.
 Robust Auger Shells reach a maximum of 15.5 cm (6.1 inches) in length and 3.5 cm (1.4 inches) in height.

-Robust Augers are found over and within mud, rubble and sand substrate in the intertidal zone to depths up to 110 m (360 feet).
-They range from Bahia Santa Maria, Baja California Sur, to Peru, including the Cocos, Galapagos and Tres Marias Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Robust Auger Shells are found on mud, rubble and sand substrates.
+They live in the intertidal zone, and to depths up to 110 m (360 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Bahía Santa Maria, Baja California Sur, to Guatemala, including the Tres Marias Islands.
+They are found throughout the Gulf of California.

-Synonyms include Terebra dumbauldi, Terebra insignis, Terebra lingualis, and Terebra loroisii.
+Synonyms: Terebra dumbauldi, Terebra insignis, and Terebra loroisii.